olk90/testCaseTracker/README.md

 # testCaseTracker

+I have moved this repository to https://codeberg.org/olk90/testCaseTracker where I will continue development.

 testCaseTracker is a Python script that enables you to capture screenshots and saves them into a Word document.
 You can mark the exact location where you clicked with various symbols such as arrow, rectangle, circle or bullet.
 The script supports both Windows and Linux operating systems.